An Infinite Dimensional Analysis of Kernel Principal Components: Kernel PCA

-which is the RHS in (\ref{eq:bs2}).
-In the calculation above, we have used the following version of the Hermite polynomials $H_{n}\left(\cdot\right)$, the probabilist\textquoteright s variant; defined by

-with the substitution $\xi=\sqrt{s}\lambda$ for $s>0$ fixed, and $\lambda\rightarrow1$ $\Leftrightarrow$ $\xi\rightarrow\sqrt{s}$. \end{proof} \begin{acknowledgement*} The co-authors thank the following colleagues for helpful and enlightening discussions: Professors Daniel Alpay, Sergii Bezuglyi, Ilwoo Cho, Wayne Polyzou, David Stewart, Eric S. Weber, and members in the Math Physics seminar at The University of Iowa.
+\begin{acknowledgement*} The co-authors thank the following colleagues for helpful and enlightening discussions: Professors Daniel Alpay, Sergii Bezuglyi, Ilwoo Cho, Wayne Polyzou, David Stewart, Eric S. Weber, and members in the Math Physics seminar at The University of Iowa.
 The present work was started with discussions at the NSF-CBMS Conference, Harmonic Analysis: Smooth and Non-Smooth, held at Iowa State University, June 4-8, 2018.
 Jorgensen was the main speaker.
 We are grateful to the organizers, especially to Prof Eric Weber, and to the NSF for financial support.
-Sooran Kang was supported by Basic Science Research Program through the National Research Foundation of Korea (NRF) funded by the Ministry of Education (\#NRF-2017R1D1A1B03034697).
+Sooran Kang was supported by Basic Science Research Program through the National Research Foundation of Korea (NRF) funded by the Ministry of Education (\#NRF-2017R1D1A1B03034697 and \#NRF-2020R1F1A1A01076072). \end{acknowledgement*}